-- An academic grade point average (ACCA on your transcript) is calculated as follows: - the numeric mark for each academic course attempted is translated to a grade point value based on the University's conversion table (on page 36) - the grade point value earned in each academic full course and one-half the grade point value earned in each academic half course are added together - this total is divided by the number of academic full courses (or equivalent) attempted. - A sessional academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in a given session (fall, winter or summer). - An annual academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in the fall + winter sessions (September May) of an academic year. - A cumulative academic grade point average is calculated on the basis of all academic courses having a grade point value that a student has attempted.
+An academic grade point average (ACCA on your transcript) is calculated as follows:

+- Education courses (EDU) are not included in your ACCA GPAs. (see below) - The numeric mark for each academic course attempted is translated to a grade point value based on the University's conversion table (on page 36) - The grade point value earned in each academic full course and one-half the grade point value earned in each academic half course are added together - This total is divided by the number of academic full courses (or equivalent) attempted. - A sessional academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in a given session (fall, winter or summer). - An annual academic grade point average is calculated on the basis of all academic courses having a grade point value which were attempted in the fall + winter sessions (September May) of an academic year. - A cumulative academic grade point average is calculated on the basis of all academic courses having a grade point value that a student has attempted.